 Most franchised new car dealers have a wide selection of used vehicles on site.
 Many of those vehicles are Certified Pre-Owned (CPO) and come with an extended factory warranty, which is great option for consumers choosing to purchase a used vehicle.

-Tip 4: Purchasing from an Independent Dealer
+Tip 4: Research the Dealer

 Step 5: Always Get a Vehicle History Report